sonic-net/SONiC/doc/chassis/architecture.md

 Warm standby can be supported in SWSS as follows

 - Gracefully handle the loss of connectivity to the SSI and terminate OrchAgent, syncd and all related containers
-- Process device configuration and populate standby Chassis DB with static information
-- Modify the ChassisDB address in DEVICE_META
+- Modify the Redis database address that the FSI needs to connect to
-- Start all the containers which will now connect to the standby Chassis DB and continue operation.
+- Start all the containers which will now connect to the standby Global DB and continue operation.

 ### Hot Standby

-In the hot standby mode, the standby supervisor has the control plane running in standby mode, such that it can take over with minimal (or no) disruption to forwarding device.
+In the hot standby mode, the standby supervisor has the control plane running in standby mode, such that it can take over with minimal (or no) disruption to the forwarding module

 At a high level, hot standby mode requires

-- Starting Chassis DB on standby SSI in standby mode where it mirrors the Chassis DB.
+- Starting the Global DB on standby SSI in standby mode where it mirrors the active Global DB.
-- Live sync of Chassis DB state between active and standby Chassis DB.
+- Live sync of Global DB state between active and standby Global DB.
 - Graceful handling in OrchAgent of loss of connectivity to SSI and continuing to operate autonomously.
-- Reconnecting to Chassis DB when Standby SSI is ready.
+- Reconnecting to Global DB when Standby SSI is ready.
-- Reconciling relevant Chassis DB state with SAI Asic DB state and modifying SAI state as appropriate to be in sync with Chassis DB.
+- Reconciling relevant Global DB state with SAI Asic DB state and modifying SAI state as appropriate to be in sync with Global DB.